stephaneVercouillieBMID/slate/source/index.html.md

 No, only `POST` request is supported.

 >## Why App to Back-end communication exists but a App2B2B connection does not?
-We are sending the user information not through an app but through a highly authentified server (which implies to put in place necessary measure to protect the data confidentiality)
+We are sending the user information not through an app but through a highly authenticated server (which implies to put in place necessary measure to protect the data confidentiality)

-This condition implies the need to put in place a backend layer on your side.
+This condition implies the need to put in place a back-end layer on your side.

-We require you to expose a set of public key (a signature key & one encruption key) otherwise we cannot setup the connectivity with them.
+We require you to expose a set of public key (a signature key & one encryption key) otherwise we cannot setup the connectivity with them.

-For example our E2E jwkSet is here https://e2emerchant.itsme.be/oidc/jwkSet.
+For example our E2E JWKSet is here https://e2emerchant.itsme.be/oidc/jwkSet.
 We need the Service Provider to expose some similar content – on a very public https endpoint (nothing is confidential in there).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMDI1NDI2MzksMjAyOTI4MzY4NiwxOD
+eyJoaXN0b3J5IjpbLTE5NDQwMDQ3NzksMjAyOTI4MzY4NiwxOD
 M0MTYwOTI5LC00MzU3NjY4NDYsLTk2MTIyNzAzMl19
 -->